Exploring Faraday rotation signatures and population bounds for primordial magnetic black holes: Introduction

-Interestingly, however, this terminal evaporation can be evaded if the PBHs are magnetically charged.
+Interestingly, however, this terminal evaporation can be evaded if the PBHs are magnetically charged\,\cite{Hiscock:1983ag}.
 If so, their Hawking temperature is reduced, and as evaporation continues, the Hawking temperature ultimately becomes zero for an extremal magnetically charged black hole, for which the mass equals the magnetic charge.
-For instance, in a scenario where magnetic monopoles existed in the early universe, the absorption of $N$ monopoles by the PBHs could statistically result in the accumulation of monopole charges proportional to $\sqrt{N}$\,\cite{Araya_2020, Stojkovic:2004hz, Maldacena_2020, Estes_2023}, leading to the formation of magnetically charged PBHs or Magnetic Black Holes (MBHs).
+For instance, in a scenario where magnetic monopoles existed in the early universe, the absorption of $N$ monopoles by the PBHs could statistically result in the accumulation of monopole charges proportional to $\sqrt{N}$\,\cite{ Stojkovic:2004hz, Maldacena_2020,Araya_2020, Estes_2023}, leading to the formation of magnetically charged PBHs or Magnetic Black Holes (MBHs)\footnote{These PBHs can absorb a significant portion of the population of magnetic monopoles, converting them into MBHs\,\cite{ Stojkovic:2004hz}}.
 Following absorption, they persist while emitting Hawking radiation, consequently losing mass and gradually approaching the extremal limit, eventually leading to zero Hawking temperature.
-This leads to a cessation of radiation, and hence even Schwarzschild PBHs with masses $M_{\text{ BH}}\lesssim 10^{15}\,\text{g or } 10^{-18} \,\solarmass$ can potentially survive, allowing for a relatively significant population of them to persist until the current epoch.
+This leads to a cessation of radiation, and hence even PBHs\footnote{ Rapidly spinning PBHs may result in extremal Kerr black holes having spin $J=GM_{\text{ BH}}^2/c$, which also have vanishing Hawking temperatures\,\cite{Taylor:2024fvf,deFreitasPacheco:2020wdg}.
+Nevertheless, angular momentum is rapidly degraded in typical astrophysical environments, making these scenarios less potent compared to MBHs.
+Additionally, for the case of electrically charged PBHs electric charges are more readily neutralised in astrophysical environments, making them less relevant. } with masses $M_{\text{ BH}}\lesssim 10^{15}\,\text{g or } 10^{-18} \,\solarmass$ can potentially survive, allowing for a relatively significant population of them to persist until the current epoch.
+There can be alternative mechanisms for the production of MBHs.
+One possibility involves the direct production of MBHs during an electroweak phase transition\,\cite{Cho:2016npz,Cho:2024vyq}.
+Another scenario considers the pair production of MBHs from cosmic strings in the presence of a background magnetic field\,\cite{Emparan:1995je,Ashoorioon:2020mos}.
+We will primarily focus our study on non-spinning MBHs.
+Note also in passing that non-extremal MBHs having masses $M_{\text{ BH}}\gtrsim 10^{15}\,\text{g}$ are metastable anyway due to their low Hawking temperatures compared to smaller mass MBHs.
+Consequently, they will avoid terminal Hawking evaporation even without achieving the extremal limit, allowing them to persist.